This post may contain affiliate links. Please read our disclosure policy.

 6 image collage showing how to make Christmas Punch

-👩🍳PRO TIP – make sure your punch bowl is large enough!
+• Make sure your punch bowl is large enough!
 My punch bowl is 6.6 litres (7 quart).
+Unfortunately my one is no longer sold, but this plastic one is a good price and is big enough – punch bowl (<-aff link)

 Glass of Christmas Punch in the foreground.
 Further one in the background, along with the bowl of punch.
 Punch is topped with citrus slices and cranberries.